Smithay/book/src/server/general/creation.md

 env::set_var("WAYLAND_DISPLAY", &socket_name);
 ```

 At this point a client can attempt to connect to the compositor.
-However you may notice using [wayland-info](https://gitlab.freedesktop.org/wayland/wayland-utils) that when running wayland-info, the application hangs with no response.
-The cause of this behavior is that the compositor's `Display` does not respond to any requests from the client and wayland-info will wait until it receives a response.
+However you may notice when using [wayland-info](https://gitlab.freedesktop.org/wayland/wayland-utils) that the application hangs with no response.
+The cause of this behavior is that the compositor's `Display` does not process any client requests or respond with events being sent to the clients unless the display is driven.

 ## The event loop

 An event loop is the primary way Wayland compositors are driven.
 Smithay uses [calloop](https://github.com/Smithay/calloop) to listen to the file descriptor created by the the `Display`.

+The Smithay book only covers some aspects of calloop at a very high level, see the [calloop book](https://smithay.github.io/calloop/) for more details.

-A `Display` is driven through an `EventLoop` and is inserted as an event source through the event loop's handle.
-Callbacks are applied when the event loop dispatches events when a source has generated some new events.
+A `Display` is driven using an `calloop::EventLoop`.
+Callbacks are dispatched when an event source has pending events.
+An event loop may be created using `calloop::EventLoop::try_new()`.

-Since we will need to provide the `Display` inside the callback to dispatch events, we will need to wrap the `Display` inside an `Rc<RefCell<_>>`.
-To further simplify future expansion, also create a structure to store state about the compositor:
+Since calloop passes around a state object that may be used to store a compositor's internal state, it is best to define a structure to hold compositor state.

 ```rust,no_run
 use std::{cell::RefCell, env, rc::Rc, sync::{Arc, atomic::AtomicBool};